Sabiha Gökçen: Ancestry controversy

-The question of Gökçen's ethnic origin made headlines and sparked controversy in 2004, when Hrant Dink, Turkish-Armenian journalist, published an interview with a person identifying as Gökçen's niece that claimed that Gökçen was of Armenian origin.
-Many contested the matter, including her adopted sister, Ülkü Adatepe, who stated that Gökçen was of Bosniak ancestry.
+Τhese claims have been disputed by Turkish sources and in interviews with Gökçen herself, as well as by her adopted sister Ülkü Adatepe, who reiterated that Gökçen and both of Sabiha's parents were of Bosniak ancestry.

 The notion that Gökçen could have been Armenian caused controversy in the country; the Turkish General Staff released a statement saying that the debate "mocked national values" and was "not conducive to social peace".
 Hrant Dink, the journalist who wrote the article, came under criticism, most notably from newspaper columnists and Turkish nationalist groups.
-A leaked US consul dispatch penned by an official from the consulate in Istanbul observed that the entire affair "exposed an ugly streak of racism in Turkish society."
-It is also believed that the affair was one of the reasons that led to Hrant Dink's assassination in Istanbul in January 2007.
+A leaked US consul dispatch penned by an official from the American consulate in Istanbul contained the observation that the entire affair "exposed an ugly streak of racism in Turkish society."
+It is believed that the affair was one of the reasons that led to Hrant Dink's assassination in Istanbul in January 2007.

 Death and legacy

 Gökçen died of heart failure at Gülhane Military Medical Academy on 22 March 2001, her 88th birthday.